SAT EXAM PREP: REAL-TIME SAT QUESTION AND ANSWER

 Choice B is incorrect.
 Although in some contexts, “disputing” can mean expressing disapproval, the narrator doesn’t suggest that the shoppers and vendors necessarily disapprove of the taxi’s attempt to drive down the street.
 Instead, their combined presence along the street has the effect of impeding the taxi’s progress.

-using a public space (a street) at the same time.
+Choice C is incorrect because, as the narrator explains, both the multitude of people and the taxi are using a public space (a street) at the same time.
 The narrator doesn’t go so far as to suggest that the people feel that they, and not the taxi, possess exclusive access to the street.

 Don’t just guess the answer based on the meaning of the underlined word!
 Read the paragraph to better understand its meaning.